ConfederacyOfGaia/Gaia/magic.md

 ### Consumables

-Starting at 3rd level, druids can create consumable magic items: Potions and salves.
+A character with the Botanist Feat can create consumable magic items (potions and salves) from natural components.
 Most of these do not require that the druid cast spells as part of the process.
-Rangers gain the same ability at 5th level.
+Druids gain this Feat at 3rd level, and rangers gain it at 5th level.
+Either class may take the Botanist II Feat at a higher level, which improves the skill.
+Characters other than druids or rangers can take the Botanist Feat (though not the Botanist II Feat) and create potions and salves.

 #### Mechanics of Creation

 Creating a potion or salve requires a fire, a pot, the components, and the right amount of time.
-The druid must make a Wisdom check every hour for success, applying their proficiency bonus.
+The maker must make a Wisdom check every hour for success, applying their proficiency bonus.
 A failure means that hour needs to be redone and rerolled, and 2 failures in a row means the batch is ruined.
-The [Apothecary Feat](feats.md#apothecary) gives advantage on this check.
+The Botanist II Feat gives advantage on these checks and halves both the cooking time and the number of checks that need to be made (although never below 1).

 Item rarity | Cooking time | DC
 --- | ---- | ----